PA Sports Hall of Fame

 For the past 60 years, The Pennsylvania Sports Hall of Fame has honored and inducted over 780 incredible men and women who have made a lasting impact in Pennsylvania through extraordinary athletic achievement and contributions.
 Whether these activities have been achieved on or off the field, we honor them.
 Through our future virtual museum, we educate and celebrate their achievements for years to come.

-The Pennsylvania Sports Hall of Fame’s 2025 Induction Ceremony and Dinner is Saturday, October 18, 2025 at the Sheraton Hotel-Pittsburgh Station Square.
+The Pennsylvania Sports Hall of Fame’s 2025 Induction Ceremony and Dinner is Saturday, October 18, 2025 at 6:00 pm at the Sheraton Station Square Hotel.

 Edward J. Brunner